-Typically, executive committees are empowered to exercise the authority of the full board when the board is not in session.
-Executive committees can also act in an emergency whenever quick and decisive action is called for.
-The board may also delegate specific tasks to the executive committee such as governance or recruitment.
+Typically, nonprofit executive committees are empowered to exercise the authority of the full board when the board is not in session.
+Nonprofit executive committees can also act in an emergency whenever quick and decisive action is called for.
+The board may also delegate specific tasks to the nonprofit executive committee such as governance or recruitment.

-- The board is large making it difficult to call a meeting and obtain a quorum on short notice.
+- The board is largely making it difficult to call a meeting and obtain a quorum on short notice.

 - The board members are dispersed over a wide geographic area, are difficult to reach, or travel frequently making it difficult to convene a meeting in an emergency.